patch2imod(1) patch2imod(1)

 The program will also convert a list of 2-D residuals produced by

-tiltalign.
+Tiltalign.
 In this case, the model is not marked as flipped, so

 that it can be displayed on top of the original image file.
+A file of

--s <value>
+-s value

 Change the vector length scaling to the given value; the default